 Keep all texts and/or emails as evidence.
 Create a new folder and store them safely.
 This is your evidence.

-Although Cyber-bullying is not a specific criminal offence in UK law, Criminal Internet Bullying laws such as the Protection from Harassment Act 1997 and the Crime and Disorder Act 1998 may apply as cyber-bullying laws in terms of harassment or threatening behaviour.
+Although online bullying is not a specific criminal offence in UK law, Criminal Internet Bullying laws such as the Protection from Harassment Act 1997 and the Crime and Disorder Act 1998 may apply as online bullying laws in terms of harassment or threatening behaviour.
 Where mobile bullying is concerned, the Telecommunications Act 1984 makes it a criminal offence to make anonymous or abusive calls.
 In addition, if you are harassed persistently on your mobile, it may be an offence under the 1997 Harassment Act.

 Going home to escape playground bullies is no longer possible when technology surrounds young people.
 Most carry a mobile phone with them constantly and many are often glued to their computer.

 Once a picture is taken with a mobile phone camera, or a message is posted online, it can be forwarded instantly onto dozens of people within the time it takes to press a few buttons.
 The whole school or community may know a vicious rumour or gossip within minutes.

 Most young people don’t realise that once material is posted online, it can be lost forever.
 Even if an item is removed from the Internet, such as a photograph, it may have already been copied, downloaded or forwarded on hundreds of times.

 The nature of online bullying can create a false sense of anonymity where bullies feel they will never be caught, leading them to say and do things far more cruel than they would in ‘real life’.
 ‘Seeing’ a person’s pain, unease and terror (such as witnessing an incident of playground bullying) usually elicits an empathic, emotional response and can sometimes encourage bystanders to help.
 However, online bullying removes this response and encourages the ease with which supporting comments are made.